What is Automobile Injector and its Types

-Fuel injector is a mechanical device which controls the injection of fuel into the combustion chamber of engine.
+The fuel injector is a mechanical device that controls the injection of fuel into the combustion chamber of engine.
 Modern fuel injectors controlled electronically with the help of ECU (Engine control unit).
 Injector responsible for the proper mixing of air and fuel and it also controls the pressure and timing of fuel injection.
-The requirement of injection of fuel into the engine after compression stroke is completed or just before the expansion stroke is start.
-We can easily understand by taking an example of diesel engine in which air is drawn in the combustion chamber in the suction stroke after that compress to a high pressure to raise the temperature the of the air at a value which is required to ignite the injected fuel into the combustion chamber.
-Injector controls the quantity of fuel injected into the cylinder.
+The requirement of injection of fuel into the engine after compression stroke is completed or just before the expansion stroke is started.
+We can easily understand by taking an example of the diesel engine in which air is drawn in the combustion chamber in the suction stroke after that compress to a high pressure to raise the temperature of the air at a value that is required to ignite the injected fuel into the combustion chamber.
+The injector controls the quantity of fuel injected into the cylinder.
 Following are the functions and requirements of injector:

 For proper atomization of fuel before entering into the combustion chamber.

-Proper measured quantity of fuel should be delivered for best economy.
+A proper measured quantity of fuel should be delivered for the best economy.

-Injection of fuel into the combustion chamber at particular interval of time as per requirements.
+Injection of fuel into the combustion chamber at a particular interval of time as per requirements.

 Injector controls the quantity of fuel at different speeds and at various load conditions.